alexissyi/cook_scheduler/design/concepts/UserAuthentication/UserAuthentication.md

 **effect** removes user from Users

-updatePassword(user: User, password: String)
+updatePassword(user: User, newPassword: String)

-**requires** user is in Users, password is distinct from user's original Password and is not the same as any other Passwords in Users
+**requires** user is in Users, newPassword is distinct from that user's original Password and is distinct from all other Passwords in Users

 **effect** sets Password of user to password

 login(kerb: String, password: String): User

-**requires** User exists in Users with the same kerb and password
+**requires** a User exists in Users with the same kerb and password

 **effect** returns that User